 Badges must be returned to the Director of Records and Registration if a student withdraws from the College or takes a leave of absence.
 Lost ID badges can be replaced (for a fee) at the Mount Carmel West Safety and Security Office.

-Students must be professionally dressed in clinical areas not requiring the student uniform.
+Students must be professionally dressed in clinical areas.
 College identification badges must be clearly displayed.
 Student dress must be consistent with standards and requirements of the clinical environment and expectations of the faculty and preceptors.

 Student Lab Coat Policy

-The clean, pressed lab coat full (knee) length with the College insignia on the upper left sleeve must be worn over street clothes when students enter the clinical area to study clients’ charts, check assignments, or visit clients.
+The clean, pressed lab coat must be worn over street clothes when students enter the clinical area to study clients’ charts, check assignments, or visit clients.
 The lab coat is to be worn over professional and neat clothing.
-The length of dresses or skirts must come at least to the top of the knees.
+The length of dresses or skirts must at least come to the top of the knees.
 No hats, jeans, shorts, Capri pants, sweats, sandals, or flip-flops are permitted.
 The College ID badge must be evident at chest level on the lab coat.

-Pre-licensure students’ CPR certification must be in effect throughout the official start/end dates of the specific nursing course (16-week semester or 8-week term).
-The expiration date cannot occur before the official end date of the course.
+Graduate students must be certified in cardiopulmonary resuscitation (CPR).
+Students who fail to meet this requirement will not be permitted to attend clinical/practicum experiences.
+Each student must present CPR documentation (CPR certification card and a photocopy of the card) to the Office of Records and Registration upon initial certification and upon each re-certification.
+The responsibility to keep CPR certification current rests solely with the student.
+The student’s CPR certification must be in effect throughout the official start/end dates of the specific nursing course (16-week semester or 8-week term); the expiration date cannot occur before the official end date of the course.
 Students who fail to meet this requirement will be administratively withdrawn from the course.
+A list of non-compliant student names and expiration dates will be provided to faculty, and non-compliant students will not be permitted to enter the nursing course on the first day.
 There is no grace period.
-A list of non-compliant student names and expiration dates will be provided to faculty, and non-compliant students will not be permitted to enter the nursing course on the first day.